Under Title 17, Section 2500, California Code of Regulations all suspected outbreaks are reportable.

 Communal Dining and Group Activities

-Communal dining and group activities should be permitted for all residents except those who are in isolation, whether suspect isolating in-place or confirmed isolation in the Red Cohort.
-Residents who are close contacts may participate in group activities while wearing well-fitting face masks but should not participate in communal dining through day 10 since their last exposure (day 0 being day of exposure).
+Residents who are in isolation, whether suspected and in isolating in-place or confirmed isolation in the dedicated COVID-19 isolation area, should avoid communal dining and group activities regardless of local COVID-19 levels or the facility’s outbreak status.
+Residents who are close contacts may continue participating in group activities while wearing well-fitting masks with good filtration but should not participate in communal dining through day 10 since their last exposure (day 0 being day of exposure).
 These activities may take place indoors or outdoors regardless of the facility’s outbreak status and regardless of the resident’s vaccination status.
-Facilities must continue to follow all infection prevention and control measures to conduct communal dining and group activities safely.
+Facilities should continue to follow all infection prevention and control measures to conduct communal dining and group activities safely including but not limited to the following:

 Visitation